 29) Why Go To a Specialty Restaurant on the First Night and Never Formal Night

 If you want to try out one of the ship’s specialty restaurants, do this on the very first night of your cruise.
 For whatever reason, everyone always wants to eat in the Main Dining Room on the first night, leaving the specialty restaurants with several open tables.
 Therefor cruises tend to have special offers on these specialty restaurants during the first night of the cruise.

 So consider going to the steakhouse on the very first night and you may find such deals like a 50% discount and a free bottle of wine to boot!
 Check the Day 1 itinerary for such a promotion after embarking or enquire directly at the premium restaurant.
 If there’s a good offer, go for it!
 That promotion likely won’t come back again later in the cruise.
 The specialty dining deals on Day 1 are usually the most generous of every itinerary.

 Meanwhile, those who choose to go to the specialty restaurant later in the cruise, will not only pay full price, but they may also miss out on a great complimentary meal in the main dining room.
 Some cruisers like to splurge on a specialty restaurant during formal night.
 But that is the worst possible time to do so.
-Always eat in the main dining room on formal night.
-That’s when cruises tend to serve the best dishes in the main dining room, such as lobster and chateaubriand, for example which is served on Celebrity’s formal nights.
+Always eat in the main dining room on a formal night.
+That’s when cruises tend to serve the best dishes in the main dining room, such as lobster and chateaubriand, for example, which is served on Celebrity’s formal nights.
 You don’t want to miss these amazing complimentary meals by paying for an alternative at a specialty restaurant!
 So dine at the specialty restaurant on the first night instead.